Code-Institute-Submissions/ABRSM_piano_studio/README.md

 ## Students

-As a student, I want to find relevant material to what I am studying, so that I can get help preparing for my exam.
+As a student, I want to find relevant material for what I am studying, so that I can get help preparing for my exam.

 As a student, I want access to 100% free good quality content, so that I can continue to take lessons with my teacher.

-As a student I want access to pdf’s of any exercises recommended to me by the site so that I can print them and practice in my own time.
+As a student, I want access to PDFs of lessons so I can print them and practice in my own time.

-As a student I want to be kept up to date about new releases and changes in the exam syllabus so that I can make sure what I am studying is in fact relevant.
+As a student, I want to be kept up to date about new releases and changes in the exam syllabus so that I can make sure what I am studying is relevant.

-As a student I want short videos, concise lessons so the point of the lesson does not get lost in endless lectures by the teacher.
+As a student, I want short videos, concise lessons so the point of the lesson does not get lost in endless lectures by the teacher.

 As a student I want more than just what to play, I want exercises to help me play the pieces